Andrew-S-Rosen/cbe504/main.typ

 We will also consider the time $t$ to be discretized, such that we are simulating reaction snapshots (or lack thereof) at each time step.

 To carry out this stochastic simulation, we follow the algorithm of Gillepsie.
 #footnote[For further details, refer to D.T.
-Gillepsie,"Stochastic Simulation of Chemical Kinetics", _Annu.
+Gillepsie, "Stochastic Simulation of Chemical Kinetics", _Annu.
 Rev. Phys.
 Chem._, 58 (2007).]
 We will describe this algorithm by way of example, assuming here that $k_1=2$ and $k_2= 1$.
 With this, the procedure looks like the following: